ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 The two classes, Author and Cheep, are fundamental entities in our program as features build upon their attributes.

 ## Architecture — In the small
-This application was build according to the 'Onion Architecture' to increase maintanablity and testability.
+This application was build according to the 'Onion Architecture' to increase maintainability and testability.
 This architecture model helps separate concerns into layers.
 Each layer has their own responsibility.[^1]
 [^1]: https://dev.to/yasmine_ddec94f4d4/onion-architecture-in-domain-driven-design-ddd-35gn

 ![Architecture Small](images/Architecture-in-the-small.png)